Topic-specific policies

 The TR is now being updated to reflect ISO/IEC 27002:2022.
 It is intended to explain how to manage cybersecurity risk in a comprehensive and structured manner drawing on processes, governance and controls from current ISO and IEC standards (not just ISO27k!).

-Despite little apparent interest/involvement from the committee, the update project has somehow reached Draft International Standard stage.
+Despite little apparent interest/involvement from the committee, the update project has somehow reached Draft Technical Specification stage.
 Publication is planned for 2026.
-Following a clarification/change of ISO policy, it is set to become a Technical Specification instead of a Technical Report.
+Following a clarification/change of ISO policy, it is set to become a Technical Specification rather than a Technical Report.

 Personal comments

 The original project set out to develop an internal SC 27 Standing Document explaining how various ISO and IEC standards can usefully be applied to cybersecurity.
-Somehow, it ended up producing a Technical Report in the ISO27k series that singularly failed to define “cybersecurity” and related terms such as “cyber risk”, “cybersecurity risk” and “cybersecurity framework” (as did ISO/IEC 27032).
+Somehow, it ended up producing a Technical Report in the ISO27k series that singularly failed to define “cybersecurity” and related terms such as “cyber risk”, “cybersecurity risk” and “cybersecurity framework” (as did ISO/IEC 27032), despite the introduction acknowledging the likelihood of confusion due to unclear terminology and differing ‘perspectives’:

 Vague and indistinct terminology makes this standard decidedly unhelpful and problematic.
 It perpetuates and even accentuates the myth that ‘cyber’ means something different, new and special, for example baldly asserting that “Cybersecurity is a relatively new discipline”.
 Relative to what - the abacus?
 Stone tablets?
 Balls and chains?